ympbyc/expensivecamera/README.md

 Back yet?
 That link actually has nothing to do with this project.
-What it instead is my pet programming language crossbred between **Scheme**, **Nadeko**, **Smalltalk** and **JavaScript**.
+What it is instead is my pet programming language crossbred between **Scheme**, **Nadeko**, **Smalltalk** and **JavaScript**.
 Expensive camera is currently implemented as a translator to JavaScript, but Expensivecamera is a specification rather than implementation, so don't hesitate to fork and implement however you like.

 Now take a look at this not-very-good example: